fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

 and community require ongoing care.
 Our goal is to foster a sustainable environment where GNU Radio and its creators can flourish, ensuring our systems are not only functional and efficient but also inviting and maintainable over the long term.
 Our core goals are:
   * **Core-Goal №1: Software must be fit-for-purpose and remain easily adaptable to changing requirements.**
-    * specifically for GNU Radio: we want to write Software-Defined-Radios (SDRs) that can be easily adapted to new functions (e.g. protocols, schemes, ...) on the same hardware.
+    * specifically for GNU Radio: we want to write Software-Defined-Radio (SDR) applications that can be easily adapted to new functions (e.g. protocols, schemes, ...) on the same hardware.
   * **Core-Goal №2: be a friendly, empathetic and helpful person in writing software for other users**
   * **Core-Goal №3: write 'lean' and 'clean' software that follows established best-practise standards**